 Evidence of a clear understanding of the realities of a career in medicine is sought.
 Examples include:

-- work experience/shadowing with health professionals or in health promotion, for example, working in a nursing home and/or volunteering with disabled people - talking with doctors and medical students - attending a university open day and medical conferences/lectures - reading/watching/listening to medicalthemed literature/digital content/articles.
+• work experience/shadowing with health professionals or in health promotion, for example, working in a nursing home and/or volunteering with disabled people digital content/articles.

+- talking with doctors and medical students

+- attending a university open day and medical conferences/lectures

+- engaging with medical-themed literature/